Lithium-ion Batteries in Caravans and Motorhomes - updated December 2018

 The energy needed to start a big 4WD is tiny - about that drawn by a 5 watt LED in an hour - but when starting an engine, that energy is used in a second or two.
 As with a weightlifter, it demands a lot of power.

-For RV use, the very real benefit of LiFePO4 batteries is that they are only a third or so the size and weight of conventional lead acid deep cycle batteries and the even heavier AGMs.
+For RV use, the real benefit of LiFePO4 batteries is that they are only a third or so the size and weight of conventional lead acid deep cycle batteries and the even heavier AGMs.
 All supply that massive high peak power yet double as deep cycle batteries.

 Lithium-ion Batteries: Almost Constant Voltage

-LiFePO4s may suffer damage or are ruined if totally discharged.
+LiFePO4 batteries are generally rugged but may suffer damage or are ruined if totally discharged.
 To preclude this they are protected by an associated battery management system.

-Cell Monitoring is Essential
+Lithium-ion batteries: Cell Monitoring is Essential

 Charging voltage too is critical: the upper safety limit of a LiFePo4 cell is about 4.2 volts.
 Another risk is that if an unbalanced cell is totally discharged, remaining cells may reverse that cell's polarity.
 Subsequently attempting to recharge (warns EV Australia) 'carries a significant risk of catastrophic failure'.
 In practice, the obligatory cell management system safeguards against all this.